2013-14 General Catalog

 Students admitted to IBA from high school spend their first year at The University of Iowa establishing good academic standing and conducting laboratory rotations.

-At the end of the first year, each student is evaluated for admission to the IBA Scholar Program.
-Students selected as IBA scholars remain on campus for the eight-week summer session and continue in the program throughout the year.
-They earn wages for laboratory work with their research mentors, live in the IBA Summer Learning Community, and participate in IBA events.
+Students may choose to remain on campus for the eight-week summer session.
+At the end of his or her first summer of research, each student is evaluated for admission to the IBA Scholar Program.
+Students who win admission may continue in IBA throughout the year.
+They earn pay for laboratory work with their research mentors and may participate in IBA events.

 STUDENTS ACCEPTED FROM COLLEGE